Locksmith scam: Legal action

 Locksmiths and other observers have noted that search engine companies make substantial income from paid-for listings, regardless of whether the listings are legitimate or spam.
 Writing in 2016, Cory Doctorow claimed that "Nearly every locksmith that appears on Google Maps is a fake business that redirects to a call center ... that dispatches a scammy, distant, barely trained locksmith who'll come and charge you 5-10 times more than you were quoted."

 In the U.S. in 2005, a Bronx-based company was sued by the Chicago Department of Consumer services for alleged consumer fraud.

 In the U.S. in 2009, three alleged locksmith scammers were unsuccessfully prosecuted in St. Louis.

 In the U.K. in 2010, a locksmith scammer was successfully prosecuted.

 In the U.S. in 2014, a locksmith based in Virginia sued Google, Yellowbook (Hibu), and Ziplocal, under numerous laws, requesting that those companies "remove fraudulent locksmith listings from their search results".
 This, too, was unsuccessful, due to the companies' immunity under the Communications Decency Act.

 In the U.S. in 2017–2018, a group of 14 locksmiths filed a lawsuit against Google, Yahoo, and Bing, alleging that these search engines allowed spam listings to drown out legitimate, organic search results.
 This class action was dismissed by the US Court of Appeals in Washington DC in 2019.

+In the U.S in 2025, Google has uncovered and removed over 10,000 fraudulent business listings from Google Maps, targeting urgent service industries like locksmiths and towing companies.
+The company announced a lawsuit against an alleged scammer who created and sold fake profiles.

 In Eastwood v.
-Atlas Locksmith Solutions, et al.(Maricopa County Superior Court, AZ), Atlas disclosed it subscribed to 115 telephone numbers in the Phoenix Metropolitan Market, assigned each of those numbers to an address where Atlas had no location or legitimate business interest, then multiplied those phone number/address combinations by 10 different company names on a spreadsheet causing Veritel (a now defunct telephone company run by Clay Van Doren) to publish 1,150 separate and distinct fraudulent telephone listings all promulgated and distributed to consumers by Google, Yahoo, and distributed on a wholesale basis by information brokers including Acxiom and others.
+Atlas Locksmith Solutions, et al., Atlas disclosed that it subscribed to 115 telephone numbers in the Phoenix Metropolitan Market, assigned each of those numbers to an address where Atlas had no location or legitimate business interest, then multiplied those phone number/address combinations by 10 different company names on a spreadsheet causing Veritel (a now defunct telephone company run by Clay Van Doren) to publish 1,150 separate and distinct fraudulent telephone listings all promulgated and distributed to consumers by Google, Yahoo, and distributed on a wholesale basis by information brokers including Acxiom and others.

-Google says that it has removed billions of advertisements that violated its policies, and to have improved its verification systems to combat listings fraud.
+Google says that it has removed billions of advertisements that violated its policies, and claims to have improved its verification systems to combat listings fraud.
 However, although Google now requires people advertising locksmith services in the US or Canada to complete its "Advanced Verification" process, it does not do so in other markets.
 Also, Google has reportedly resisted removing fraudulent listings.